-The complete LifeSpec II spectrometer comprises of the optical spectrometer, a power supply module and a data acquisition electronics module, the TCC2 which is USB interfaced.
+The complete LifeSpec II spectrometer comprises of the optical spectrometer, a power supply module and a computer fitted with a data acquisition card, the TCC900.
 In the standard configuration, the LifeSpec II is fitted with one selected light source and one detector.
-The system can be upgraded with additional sources, detectors, polarisers, sample cooling stages, and fibre optics.
+The system can be upgraded with additional sources, detectors, polarisers, sample cooling stages, and fiber optics.
 Note that some of these upgrades need to be factory fitted.
 The LifeSpec II main unit is height adjustable, so that the optical plane can be set to between 130 mm to 180 mm from the table top.
 This simplifies beam steering and coupling of complex external laser systems to the LifeSpec II.